Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 The university has a number of policies, procedures and systems available to help you to handle your sensitive data responsibly.
 Visit our information governance pages to learn more about the policies and procedures governing sensitive data.

 St George’s currently holds a number of licences to collect, store and archive human tissues and organs under the Human Tissue Act (HTA, 2004).
 All researchers handling human tissue/organs should familiarise themselves with our HTA documentation and be trained on the requirements of HTA compliance.
-Email the staff development team to book your place on the next face-to-face HTA workshop.
+Please visit our HTA pages for more information and to access our HTA documentation.

 All research at St George’s must undergo appropriate ethical and regulatory approval before projects can begin.
 Visit the research governance and delivery pages for more information.